“Obstacles are those frightful things you see when you take your eyes off your goal.” – Henry Ford

 2. Tolerance/Bullying Counselors and teachers will address the causes and consequences of bullying in the school.
 Tolerance and acceptance will be taught.
 Students will be introduced to a school-wide culture and climate curriculum.

-3. Stress Management Counselors work within the 7th Grade Health cirriculum to teach stress coping strategies to students.
+3. Stress Management Counselors work within the 7th Grade Health curriculum to teach stress-coping strategies to students.
 The rigor and expectations of academic and social pressures can often overwhelm middle school students.
-BMS counselors are dedicated to helping students develop positve ways of handling stress and pressure.
+BMS counselors are dedicated to helping students develop positive ways of handling stress and pressure.

 Suggestions for future workshops are always welcome!